 And, when they selected that work order, the system already filtered out all of the technicians who were not appropriately trained on that asset, so that the only technicians who could be assigned the work, are those that can do the work.
 This technology can drive significant differentiation and higher service levels while helping to control costs and reduce inventory.

 All in all, the advent of Asset Centricity will help our customers transform their operations, improve their business performance in key measurable areas, manage costs more effectively, share service data across their enterprise more efficiently, and shift to more profitable business models with greater confidence.
-By the introduction of Asset Centricity, we are definitely helping our customers keep the world running.
+By the introduction of our Asset Centricity software, Asset 360, we are definitely helping our customers keep the world running.

-To learn more about Asset Centricity, watch the on-demand replay of our Keynote here.
+To learn more about the benefits of Asset Centricity and a 360° approach, watch the on-demand replay of our Keynote here.
 Joined by Amit Jain and Coen Jeukens from ServiceMax, Stacey Epstein, ServiceMax CMO & CXO, discusses how you can increase uptime, reduce costs, and maintain compliance through an asset-centric approach.